-as an online journal, some pages are fully-formed---others are in sketch---this is one of those in near-audible snap and smear of graphite and charcoal---
+as an online journal, some pages are fully-formed---others are in sketch---this is one of those in near-audible snap and smear of graphite---

 i was introduced to russian cosmism this year through a publisher.

 brilliant russian minds from the nineteenth century with an engaging, strange, yet beautiful spectrum of ideas in natural philosophy; theoretical space technology, space colonization, biosphere, cosmology, noosphere, transhumanism, human immortality, universal materialism---too many to list in its exploration and evolution the last 100+ years----i started by reading works and essays of its representative thought: Nikolai Fyodorovich Fyodorov---and continued to Nikolai Kibalchich, Konstantin Tsiolkovsky, AlexanderChizhevsky, V.N.
 Muravyov---among others.

 e-flux and MIT have excellent publications on the subject.

 though the russian cosmism idea of human immortality doesn't resonate with me---their various thought of expansive arc based on material fact does---and so in word form and in context of my own art production and material universalism---i share this:

 We share atoms with the living and the dead.

 An atom from this breath of air in your lungs was once in human lungs many millennia before and after you.
 In this closed-system biosphere, we share all atoms of air, water and food not only within each other but recycle as each other: all plant, animal, and human-life.

 Our human blood, marrow of our bones, nerve endings are evolving structure and substance of the same atoms once assembled as ancient suns.